-“When you have diabetes, you’re more at risk of heart
+“When you have diabetes, you’re more at risk of

-disease.
-This is also called cardiovascular disease (CVD)
+This is called cardiovascular disease.”.1

 Umbrella